-Hypnosis and Mindfulness for birth are not just for low risk births.
-Hypnosis in particular is very effective as at therapy for surgery, it can reduce anxiety, increase satisfaction and reduce recovery times.
+Hypnosis and Mindfulness for birth are not just for low-risk births.
+Hypnosis, in particular, is very effective as at therapy for surgery, it can reduce anxiety, increase satisfaction and reduce recovery times.
 It is also perfect for managing any fears you have and being able to stay calm in moments of worry.
-The time you take preparing, means that baby is benefitting from the reduction of stress hormones in pregnancy, which can make a positive impact on their brain development for life – well beyond birth.
+The time you take preparing means that baby is benefiting from the reduction of stress hormones in pregnancy, which can make a positive impact on their brain development for life – well beyond birth.

 Mindfulness and Connection